Markie45/Technical-Writing/README.md

 ## My CV

 I am a reliable, enthusiastic, and thorough individual with years of experience working in education, data analysis, content creation, and technical communication, and with proven experience in writing, editing, multitasking, and delivering to deadlines.
-My excellent writing skills have allowed me to work for numerous companies and clients across various fields, including Data Insights, Mobile, FinTech, Digital, and Pharma.
-Holding a Post Graduate Certificate in Technical Communication from the University of Limerick, Ireland, I currently work as a freelance technical writer for various clients.
+My excellent writing and tech skills have allowed me to work for numerous companies and clients across various fields, including Data Insights, Mobile, FinTech, Digital, and Pharma.
+Holding a Post Graduate Certificate in Technical Communication from the University of Limerick, Ireland, I currently work as a freelance technical writer for various multi-national clients.

 #### CAREER HISTORY